andrprojects/test/README.txt

-This is empty test repository
+This is empty test repository.